 There are three groups of greenhouse gas emissions, which are known as Scopes by the Greenhouse Gas (GHG) Protocol.

 Direct emissions from operations that are owned or controlled by the organisation eg. emissions from combustion in owned or controlled boilers, furnaces, vehicles, etc.

-Direct emissions from the generation of purchased electricity, steam, heating, or cooling consumed by the organisation
+Indirect emissions from the generation of purchased electricity, steam, heating, or cooling consumed by the organisation

 Indirect emissions that occur in the value chain of the organisation, including both upstream and downstream emissions eg. Production of purchased products, transportation of purchased products, or use of sold products

 Up until now, most companies have focused on measuring Scope 1 and 2 emissions as these are the emissions for which they have the most control.
 However, Scope 3 emissions could be the largest source of a company’s emissions and can even account for several times the impact of Scope 1 and 2.